LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

 Settings files
 ~~~~~~~~~~~~~~

-Although is always possible to edit the backend Prolog compiler adapter
+Although is always possible to edit the :term:`backend Prolog compiler` adapter
 files, the recommended solution to customize compiler flags is to edit
 the ``settings.lgt`` file in the Logtalk user folder or in the user home
 folder.
 Depending on the backend Prolog compiler and on the